chrisgrieser/obsidian-quadro/README.md

 _Coding_ is implemented in _Quadro_ via "bidirectional" links between Data Files and Code Files by inserting wikilinks in _both_ files.
-(Obsidian itself does have backlinks, but those are unidirectional links, since the implicit backlink is only inferred and not stored anywhere in the markdown file.).
+(Obsidian itself does have backlinks, but those are unidirectional links, since the implicit backlink is only inferred and not stored anywhere in the Markdown file.).

 It makes use of Obsidian's [note-embedding](https://help.obsidian.md/Linking+notes+and+files/Embed+files#Embed+a+note+in+another+note)